S3kiro24/Weather-forecast/README.md

  https://s3kiro24.github.io/Weather-forecast/

- See the Weather just by typing the city that you want and pressing enter
+ See the Weather just by typing the city that you want and pressing search